cyberus-technology/hedron/README.md

 - pkg-config,
 - Catch2.

-You can build a microhypervisor binary as follows:
+You can build a hypervisor binary as follows:

 ```sh
 # Only needs to be done once